dialoguemd/pypred/README.md

             Literal server at line: 1, col 0
             Regex 'east-web-([\\d]+)' at line: 1, col 15
-        AND operator at line: 1, col 65 ContainsOperator at line: 1, col 45
+        AND operator at line: 1, col 65 SetComparisonOperator at line: 1, col 45
                 Literal errors at line: 1, col 38 Literal "CPU load" at line: 1, col 54 != comparison at line: 1, col 81